pulumi/docs/pulumi-hugo/themes/default/content/resources/production-ready-networking-aws-with-python/index.md

 ---
 # Name of the webinar.
 title: "Production-Ready Networking on AWS with Python"
-meta_desc: "In this workshop you'll learn to apply Infrastructure as Code concepts to build a hub and spoke network topology with an inspection VPC."
+meta_desc: "Hands-on Workshop: Learn to apply Infrastructure as Code concepts to build a hub and spoke network topology with an inspection VPC."
+meta_image: "/images/production-ready-networking-aws-python.png"

 # A featured webinar will display first in the list.
 featured: false